Get

 4. Watchdog Capability

-Okay, so they might not be as impressive as a German Shepherd or a Doberman in terms of stance, size, and strength, but the Maltese is nevertheless a capable watchdog.
+While they might not be as impressive as a German Shepherd or a Doberman in terms of stance, size, and strength, the Maltese is nevertheless a capable watchdog.

-Maltese are pretty tuned-in by nature, and this alertness coupled with the infamous “big dog in a small dog’s body” personality they’re so well-known for means they’ll likely let you know if they’re suspicious about something.
+Maltese are tuned in by nature, and this alertness, coupled with the infamous “big dog in a small dog’s body” personality they’re so well-known for, means they’ll likely let you know if they’re suspicious about something.

 5. Low Tendency to Shed

-Because they only shed minimally, Maltese dogs are sometimes popular choices for allergy sufferers and house-proud folks.
-Their coats can be a bit challenging to care for, however—something we’ll address in the “cons” section below.
+Since they only shed minimally, Maltese dogs are sometimes popular choices for allergy sufferers and house-proud folks.
+Their coats can be a bit challenging to care for, however.

 woman brushes hair of her white maltese dog